boxops/qemu-headless-pi/README.md

 Step 1.
 Customise your 'pi-config.txt' by modifying interface IP addresses and static routes to your needs.

-Ensure that files have execute permissions: 'sudo chmod 700 headless-pi-setup.sh qemu-system-arm.sh write-to-SD.sh'
+Ensure that files have execute permissions: sudo chmod 700 headless-pi-setup.sh qemu-system-arm.sh write-to-SD.sh

 Step 2.
 Run 'headless-pi-setup.sh' without an argument: ./headless-pi-setup.sh